-On March 6, 2015, as amended, the Company entered into a loan agreement with Alpha Bank A.E., for a secured loan facility in an amount of \$8,750.
-The loan was used to partially finance the acquisition of the M/V Leadership.
-On March 17, 2015, the Company drew down the \$8,750.
-The loan is repayable in twenty consecutive quarterly installments, the first four installments being \$200 each and the next sixteen quarterly installments being \$250 each, along with a balloon installment of \$3,950 payable on the final maturity date, March 17, 2020.
-The loan bears interest of Libor plus a margin of 3.75% with quarterly interest payments.
+On November 4, 2015, the Company entered into a loan agreement with Alpha Bank A.E., for a secured loan facility in an amount of \$33,750.
+The loan was used to partially finance the acquisition of the M/V Squireship.
+On November 10, 2015, the Company drew down the \$33,750.
+The loan is repayable in sixteen consecutive quarterly installments being approximately \$844 each, commencing on February 12, 2018, along with a balloon installment of \$20,250 payable on the final maturity date, November 10, 2021.
+The loan bears interest of LIBOR plus a margin of 3.50% with quarterly interest payments.
 The loan is secured by a first priority mortgage over the vessel.
 The facility places a restriction on the Company's ability to distribute dividends to its shareholders.
-The amount of the dividends so declared shall not exceed 50% of Seanergy's net income except in case the cash and marketable securities are equal or greater than the amount required to meet Seanergy's consolidated installment and debt interest payments for the following eighteen-month period.
-The Company has paid the first three installments as of December 31, 2015.
+The amount of the dividends so declared shall not exceed 50% of the Company's net income except in case the cash and marketable securities are equal or greater than the amount required to meet the Company's consolidated installment and debt interest payments for the following eighteen-month period.
+On July 28, 2016, the Company further amended the loan agreement in order to defer certain liquidity covenants to July 1, 2017 and to also waive any event of non-compliance with such covenant that occurred post December 31, 2015.
+On April 11, 2017, the Company also reached an agreement with Alpha Bank A.E. to defer from January 1, 2018, to May 1, 2018, of the security requirement that the market value of M/V Squireship plus any additional security to the total facility outstanding shall not be less than 125%.